uc-cdis/heal_segmentation/README.md

 ### 17 DEC 2021
 This repository has been updated to now abstract out the `input file` (and corresponding `project_id` and `project_title` column names), `output path`, `output prefix` for the files.

-The script is executed using the
+A user changes script parameters and executes the script in the `query_nih_reporter.sh` bash script.

 ## Inputs